ska-telescope/ska-integration-test-harness/README.md

 is effectively reached);
 - simplify teardown procedures, to bring the SUT back to a known state after the tests are completed;
-- call tango commands on the devices;
+- call Tango commands on the devices;
 - overview on the active devices and their versions.

 At the moment (17th October 2024), the SUT consist in: